buildkite-plugins/docker-compose-buildkite-plugin/README.md

 Note: this option only needs to be specified on the build step, and will be automatically picked up by following steps.

+Only works with version '2' docker-compose.yml configuration files

 This option can also be configured on the agent machine using the environment variable `BUILDKITE_PLUGIN_DOCKER_COMPOSE_IMAGE_REPOSITORY`.

 ## Roadmap